jcwise98/CISC275-Spring2019-first-git/README.md

 3. Can you spot the comparator constructor call?
 Where is the class definition for the comparator?
 	The constructor is called in the sort statement.
-	Comparator is an interface implemented by Animal
+	Comparator is an interface implemented by Animal and is defined in the call to sort